-- Immediately remove pan from the heat when it has reached the desired stage and remove the candy thermometer.
+- Immediately remove pan from the heat when it has reached the desired stage.
 Tip: Lower the heat when the temperature reaches a few degrees before the finished desired stage to slow the cooking because at the higher temperatures the mixture will heat quickly and exceed the temperature you want.
 You can also have a bowl of ice water nearby to plunge the bottom of the pan into to stop the cooking.

 - Be careful; Sugar heated to high temperatures can cause serious burns if you touch it or it splashes on you.
 Have a bowl of ice water nearby so you can immerse your fingers or hand in case of burns.

 - Cleanup: Don’t try to scrub the pan and utensils clean after making caramel, you will find this is shear frustration.
 Instead fill the pan with hot water, add the utensils you’ve used, and let sit for several minutes until the sugar is dissolved, then pour the water down the drain.
 If any spots of hard caramel remain repeat the procedure.
 To make cleanup even quicker, fill the pan with water, add the utensils, bring the water to a simmer on the stove top and simmer for about 5 minutes or until all the sugar is dissolved.

 |212°F||Boiling||Simple Syrup||Water Boils at 212F at sea level.
 Large bubbles rise from the bottom of the pot and break on the surface.|